STAMP-project/stamp-ide/README_DSpot.md

 ### Select the test classes to amplify

-Push the "Select tests" button in page two, a dialog will be opened, select the test classes to use (multiple selection is allowed), the text is only read so you have to select the tests in the dialog.
+The second page contains a list with the test clases, select the test you want to use, if there is not test selected all will be used, under the list there is a button called "clean list" for deselecting all the elements.

 <center>![tests selection](images/tests.png)</center>